Jakub Voráček: Return to Columbus

 On 24 July 2021, Voráček was traded by the Flyers back to the Columbus Blue Jackets in exchange for Cam Atkinson.

-On 6 January 2022, Voráček played his 1,000th NHL game against the New Jersey Devils.
+On 6 January 2022, Voráček played his 1,000th NHL game in a 3–1 loss to the New Jersey Devils.

-Arizona Coyotes
+On 6 November 2022, while playing in the 2022 NHL Global Series in Tampere, Finland, he sustained a concussion after being hit in the face with a high stick by Dryden Hunt of the Colorado Avalanche, and missed the remainder of the 2022–23 season.

+Retirement

 On 2 March 2023, the Blue Jackets traded Voráček and a sixth-round pick in the 2023 NHL Entry Draft to the Arizona Coyotes in exchange for Jon Gillies.
+The trade helped Arizona reach the salary floor, although Arizona discussed the possibility of his salary being covered by insurance.

+After the trade, it was widely assumed that he had played his last NHL game and would likely retire when his contract expired after the 2023–24 season.
+After spending the entire 2023–24 season on the Coyotes' long-term injured reserve list, Voráček formally announced his retirement on 23 April 2024.

+Coaching career

+In September 2023, while still on injured reserve with the Arizona Coyotes, Voráček took a position as an assistant coach with the Czech Extraliga (ELH) team Rytíři Kladno.
+As a coach, his focus is on the power play and on development of young players.
+The team's owner and president is his former Philadelphia Flyers teammate and two-time Stanley Cup winner Jaromír Jágr.

 Personal life

 As a child, Voráček wanted to be a garbage man.
 In 2017, his sister gave him a Christmas gift of the opportunity to ride a trash truck while the garbage men worked their route.
-Voráček has two children: son Jakub Jr. born in 2016 to former girlfriend Nicole Warnecke and son Matěj born in 2019 with current girlfriend Markéta Burešová.
+Voráček has two children – a son with former girlfriend, and a son with current girlfriend.
 He is a big fan of Bruce Springsteen.